MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 ## Create a lakehouse and an eventstream

-You can create an Eventstream item (eventstream) and a Lakehouse item (lakehouse) from the **Workspace** page or the **Create hub** page.
+You can create an eventstream and a lakehouse from the **Workspace** page or the **Create hub** page.
 Follow these steps to create a lakehouse, and then again to create an eventstream:

 1. Change your Fabric experience to **Real-time Analytics** and select **Lakehouse** or **Eventstream** to create these items in your workspace or the Create hub.
 (For best results, create the Lakehouse item first and the Eventstream item second.)